 1. Borgata + BetMGM gaining market share

 The MGM-owned Borgata is the market leader when it comes total gaming revenue.
 But it’s hard to ignore the fact that $20.3 million of the $64 million Borgata earned for September came via its NJ online casino portfolio.

-For one, the number is an eye-opening 191.4% year-over-year increase.
-Last September, Borgata’s Internet gaming revenue came it at a tad under $7 million.
+For one, the number is an eye-popping 191.4% year-over-year increase.
+Last September, Borgata’s internet gaming revenue came in at a tad under $7 million.
 The growth of the BetMGM online casino and Borgata Casino online brands can be attributed to this success.

 2. Golden Nugget is not surrendering top spot

 Golden Nugget online casino is still the operator the rest of the field is chasing.
 Golden Nugget, as a license holder, earned $26 million for September, and that is nearly $6 million more than its closest competitor.